kimtae55/Simple-GWAS-Tutorial/README.md

 ```
 Now, we can finally proceed to population stratification and gwas using the ADNI_qc_final dataset

-Step 2: Population stratification is corrected by extracting principal components (PCs) for each dataset separately using LD-pruned SNPs.
+2) Population stratification is corrected by extracting principal components (PCs) for each dataset separately using LD-pruned SNPs.
 The top PCs are used as covariates in GWAS to control for ancestry differences.
 ```
 # LD prune (exclude long-range LD regions on hg38 to avoid correlated SNPs)
 plink2 --threads 1 --memory 8000 --bfile ADNI_qc_final --exclude range high-LD-regions-hg38-GRCh38.txt --indep-pairwise 200 100 0.1 --out indepSNP_pca